Christensenella hongkongensis

 Christensenella hongkongensis is a species of clinically relevant gram-positive coccobacilli, first isolated from patients in Hong Kong and Canada in 2006.
 Although the species remains relatively rare, it has a high mortality rate of up to 50%.
 Christensenella is thought to be broadly distributed globally, as it has been isolated from patient blood cultures around the world including Hong Kong, South Korea, New Zealand, Canada, Sweden, France and Italy.
 Fewer than 15 cases of C. hongkongensis have been observed worldwide.

 Taxonomy

-Christensenella hongkongensis is a species of bacteria belonging to the Christensenellaceae family within the Bacillota (or Firmicutes) phylum.
+Christensenella hongkongensis is a species of bacteria belonging to the Christensenellaceae family within the Bacillota phylum.
 Bacillota includes a diverse group of Gram-positive bacteria.
-Within the class Clostridia, C. hongkongensis is further classified into the order of Clostridiales, distinguishing them from Bacilli by lacking aerobic respiration.
-Accordingly, C. hongkongensis is part of the Christensenella genus, a non-spore forming, anaerobic, and non-motile bacteria part of a new family Christensenella, known for its effect in the gut by producing butyrate.
+Within the class Clostridia, C. hongkongensis is further classified into the order Eubacteriales, distinguishing them from Bacilli by lacking aerobic respiration.
+Accordingly, C. hongkongensis is part of the Christensenella genus, a non-spore forming, anaerobic, and non-motile bacteria part of a new family Christensenellaceae, known for its effect in the gut by producing butyrate.